tldr-pages/tldr/pages/linux/imgp.md

 # imgp

-> a command line image resizer and rotator for JPEG and PNG images.
+> Command line image resizer and rotator for JPEG and PNG images.

 - Convert some images and directories: